mitchellh/squire/README.md

 # Squire - PostgreSQL Database Development Tool

+**⚠️ PROJECT ARCHIVED ⚠️**.
+I archived this project after not working on it for a couple years, mostly because I wasn't actively using the tool anymore.
+I used this tool for awhile for various projects and I _really_ enjoyed the workflow!
+Feel free to take these ideas as your own, I've MIT licensed everything.

 Squire is a tool for developing, testing, and deploying PostgreSQL schemas.
 Squire can optionally replace traditional database migration tooling, or it can augment it by helping to auto-generate migrations.